Ricky Jay

-Richard Jay Potash (June 26, 1946 – November 24, 2018), known professionally as Ricky Jay, was an American stage magician, actor and writer.
-In a profile for The New Yorker, Mark Singer called Jay "perhaps the most gifted sleight of hand artist alive".
+Richard Jay Potash (June 26, 1946 – November 24, 2018) was an American stage magician, actor, and writer.
+In a 1993 profile for The New Yorker, Mark Singer called Jay "perhaps the most gifted sleight of hand artist alive".
 In addition to sleight of hand, he was known for his card tricks, card throwing, memory feats, and stage patter.
 He also wrote extensively on magic and its history.
-His acting credits included the films The Prestige, The Spanish Prisoner, Mystery Men, Heist, Boogie Nights, Tomorrow Never Dies, State and Main, House of Games and Magnolia, and the HBO series Deadwood.
-In 2015 he was the subject of an episode of PBS's American Masters, the only magician ever profiled in the series.
+His acting credits include The Prestige, The Spanish Prisoner, Mystery Men, Heist, Boogie Nights, Tomorrow Never Dies, Heartbreakers, State and Main, House of Games, Magnolia, Deadwood and Sneaky Pete.
+In 2015, he was the subject of an episode of PBS's American Masters, the only magician ever profiled in the series.

 Early life

 Jay was born in the New York City borough of Brooklyn to Shirley (Katz) and Samuel Potash.
 A member of a middle-class Jewish family, he grew up in Elizabeth, New Jersey.
-He rarely spoke publicly about his parents, but did share an anecdote: "My father oiled his hair with Brylcreem and brushed his teeth with Colgate," Jay recalled.
+He rarely spoke publicly about his parents, but did share an anecdote: "My father oiled his hair with Brylcreem and brushed his teeth with Colgate", Jay recalled.
 "He kept his toothpaste in the medicine cabinet and the Brylcreem in a closet about a foot away.
 Once, when I was ten, I switched the tubes.
 All you need to know about my father is that after he brushed his teeth with Brylcreem he put the toothpaste in his hair."

 During an interview on the National Public Radio program Fresh Air with Terry Gross, Jay said that possibly "the only kind memory I ever had of my parents" was when they secretly hired one of his idols, magician Al Flosso, to perform at his bar mitzvah.
 Jay's grandfather, Max Katz, was a certified public accountant and amateur magician who introduced Jay to magic.